In A Bitterly Divided Nation, Will Robert Mueller's Testimony Change Any Minds?

 It also isn't clear whether Mueller's testimony might mean Congress could feel new pressure to enact some kind of new security legislation ahead of Election Day next year — or whether a status quo outcome from Mueller would guarantee that the Hill won't.

-Schiff used a press conference with Pelosi on Wednesday evening to join others who've called for a new bill, warning about what he called the implications of inaction ahead of the 2020 campaign.
+Schiff used a news conference with Pelosi on Wednesday evening to join others who have called for a new bill, warning about what he called the implications of inaction ahead of the 2020 campaign.

 "We go into this election more vulnerable than we should."